 - Make the creamy base: Place the almond milk, cashews, white beans, miso paste, and Dijon mustard in a blender and process until smooth.
 Set aside.

-- Make the soup: Heat the olive oil in a medium-large Dutch oven over medium heat.
+- Make the soup: Heat the olive oil in a medium-large Dutch oven or large pot over medium heat.
 Add the scallions, celery, carrot, mushrooms, and salt and stir.
-Cook, stirring occasionally until the mushrooms are tender, 8 to 10 minutes.
+Cook, stirring occasionally, until the mushrooms are tender, 8 to 10 minutes.

 - Add the garlic, rosemary, thyme, cannellini beans, pepper, and water and stir.
 Cover and simmer for 20 minutes.

 - Remove the thyme bundle and stir in the cashew mixture, rice, 1 tablespoon lemon juice, and kale.
 Simmer over low heat until the kale is wilted, about 5 minutes.
 Season to taste and serve with more lemon juice, parsley and pinches of red pepper flakes, if desired.

 This post is in partnership with Le Creuset.
 Thank you for supporting the sponsors that keep us cooking!